YTYP UG

 You'll save a lot of money if you're planning to visit friends and family by train.
 You can also use the railcard to get savings on experiences and days out.

-If possible, take a trip to your new uni campus and get an idea of where the main buildings are – including the Students' Union.
+Consider visiting the uni before your course starts to get an idea of where the main buildings are.
 You'll feel more comfortable arriving for your induction if you've already walked around campus.

-Find out how to get from your accommodation to the main lecture theatres and the library.
-You could also download Google maps of the city or campus to your phone so you're prepared when you arrive.
+Many students download Google maps of the city or campus to their phone — and you can do this in advance so you're prepared when you arrive.

 Visiting students looking at large campus map to help navigate - Open Day 2023